 What’s the best water temperature for drinking mate?

 What’s the material of the first mates ever made?

 What is Club Mate?

 What’s the mate consumption per person in Argentina?

 According to the Instituto Nacional de la Yerba, it’s 110 litres per year.
 In total, Argentine consumes 256 millions of yerba per year.

-Who were the first to drink mate?
+Who was the first to drink mate?

 Guarani, a group of culturally related indigenous peoples of South America, is known for using mate during their rituals.